victor-mlai/Backwards-Comp-API-Cpp/README.md

 Prefer to just add a new method called slightly different instead.
 What's about to follow is over-engineered.

-In short: we will overload the implicit cast operator of the returned type, and if the returned type is a primitive, we will create a new type that wraps it.
+In short: we will overload the implicit cast operator of the new return type, and if the return type needs to be a primitive, we will create a new wrapper class.

 ### Initial code: